IdoZehori/Recommendation_engine/README.md

 # Recommendation-engine
-collaborative filtering, Location Demographic Based
+Collaborative Filtering, Location and Demographic Based RE

+Trained on the ml-100k dataset